Indiana Bounty Hunter Guide: Requirements and Steps

 1. Complete the required training.

-The Indiana Department of Insurance requires that bail recovery agents complete 12 hours of pre-licensing education (PLE).
+The IDOI requires that bail recovery agents complete 12 hours of pre-licensing education (PLE).
 Bail bond training will focus on surveillance techniques, interviewing skills, investigative methods, and laws and rules relating to bail recovery in Indiana.
 You will need to schedule your PLE training and will receive a certificate upon completion of the class.
 Prices for PLE will vary.
 While it is not required, you should also consider obtaining a certificate or two-year degree in criminal justice to have a better understanding of laws and the criminal justice system as you enter this career.

 2. Take the examination.